sumairq/css-experiments/README.md

 ## Getting Started

-To get started with these CSS experiments, simply clone the repository to your local machine:
+To get started with these CSS experiments, simply clone the repository to your local machine and access the code within the repository:

 ```bash
 git clone https://github.com/your-username/css-experiments.git